LiterallyBlah/Nessus-to-Dradis/README.md

 `python3 main.py`

 # Notes
-I can see many ways to make this script more efficient, but I can't be bothered to do them.
+I can see many ways to make this script more efficient, but I can't be bothered to implement them.
 I'll optimise this sometime in the future.